 Advanced Elements AdvancedFrame

 It's a rare occurrence that one of the top-performing models in any category is also one of the highest value items for budget-conscious shoppers, but that's exactly what the Advanced Elements AdvancedFrame brings to the table.
-This metal-stiffened craft is our favorite inflatable kayak and it's available for a comparatively reasonable price.
+This metal-stiffened craft is our favorite inflatable kayak andavailable for a comparatively reasonable price.
 The aluminum-reinforced keel creates a V shape that tracks well and cuts through the water far better than the flat bottom of most other models.
 The bottom of the AdvancedFrame is a water-resistant plastic-like material that lowers drag and helps you glide through the water faster and with less effort.
 In terms of the actual on-water paddling experience, this boat tracks better, goes faster, and catches less wind than any other inflatable option we tested.
 It has a thick seat that's comfortable, adjustable, and can handily accommodate some extra gear, a medium dog, or a small child along for the ride.
-And while most other inflatables employ a construction that inflates the left and right sides separately — leaving you stranded if one side happens to get a hole — the AdvancedFrame has inner and outer chambers instead, ensuring you can make it back to shore even if the outer chamber pops.
+And while most other inflatables employ a construction that inflates the left and right sides separately — leaving you stranded if one side gets a hole — the AdvancedFrame has inner and outer chambers instead.
+You can make it back to shore even if the outer chamber pops.